cmayer/MitoGeneExtractor/snakemake/README.md

 ### 1. Clone github repository ###

 ### 2. Generate samples.csv ###
-- Can be created via [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow or manually.
+- Can be created via [sample-processing](https://github.com/bge-barcoding/sample-processing) workflow, or manually.
+- Column 1 can be named 'ID', 'process_id', 'Process ID', 'process id', 'Process id', 'PROCESS ID', 'sample', 'SAMPLE', or 'Sample'.
+- Reads must be PE, and can be gzipped or gunzipped.

 **samples.csv example**
 | ID | forward | reverse | taxid |
 | --- | --- | --- | --- |